 Sales of used property

 As a rule, the sale of used property (including property seized or repossessed by a creditor) is taxable at 5% GST and 9.975% QST.
-Consequently, an antique dealer that is a registrant must, in most cases, collect the taxes on furniture sold.
-However, used property is not taxable if sold by a person not engaged in commercial activities, with the following exception: under the QST system, road vehicles that must be registered under the Highway Safety Code are QST-taxable even if the vendor is not engaged in commercial activities.
-In such cases, the QST is collected when the vehicle is registered.
+Consequently, an antique dealer that is a registrant must, in most cases, collect the taxes on property sold.
+However, used property is not taxable if sold by a person not engaged in commercial activities (for example, an individual who sells personal items at a garage sale).

 Persons that occupy a space at a flea market (referred to as “occupants”) are subject to the same rules as most other merchants, regardless of whether the merchandise they sell is new or used.
-Under the QST system, persons that make the selling space available must submit a list of the occupants (containing certain information) to Revenu Québec.
+Under the QST system, persons that make the selling space available to occupants must send us a list of the occupants containing certain information.
 For more information, click Flea Markets.

 Purchases or trade-ins of used property

 If you accept used property as a trade-in for property you sell, special rules apply to the transaction, depending on whether or not the person trading in the property (the vendor) is a registrant.

 In general, if the vendor is a registrant, the vendor must collect GST and QST on the value of the property traded in, provided the property was used in the course of the vendor's commercial activities.
 In this case, you must collect GST and QST from the vendor on the full sale price of the property.
 This therefore requires two separate transactions.

 If the property traded in was not used in the course of the vendor's commercial activities, the rules under “The vendor is not a registrant” below apply.

 ABC sells machinery to XYZ for $50,000.
 ABC grants $20,000 on the trade-in of XYZ's used machinery.
 Both companies are registrants.